dpdempsey/haskell-card-game/README.md

 Author: Declan Dempsey
 Date: 27th May 2023
-StudentID: 1336622
-Email: ddempsey@student.unimelb.edu.au
 Purpose: This program plays the role of a guesser and an answerer in a card guessing game.

 # Description:
 The following program contains the code for both the answerer and guesser